Let an arbitrary vector field $\mathbf{v}$ be given. The ansatz

 \[ \begin{align} \frac{\partial\mathbf{v}}{\partial t} &= -\frac{1}{\rho}\nabla p + \mathbf{v}\times\mathbf{f} - \left(\mathbf{v}\cdot\nabla\right)\mathbf{v} + \mathbf{g} + \mathbf{f}_R. \end{align} \]

-Now you apply the operator $\nabla\cdot $ to the individual terms:
+Applying the operator $\nabla\cdot $ to the individual terms gives:

-\[ \begin{align} \nabla\cdot\frac{\partial\mathbf{v}}{\partial t} & \stackrel{\href{ch-40-vector-analysis.html#eq:diff_op_rule_4}{\text{Glg.
-(B.50)}}}{=} \frac{\partial D}{\partial t}\\ \nabla\cdot\left(-\frac{1}{\rho}\nabla p\right) & \stackrel{\href{ch-40-vector-analysis.html#eq:diff_op_rule_3}{\text{Glg.
-(B.49)}}}{=} \frac{1}{\rho^2}\nabla\rho\cdot\nabla p -\frac{1}{\rho}\Delta p\\ \nabla\cdot\left(\mathbf{v}\times\mathbf{f}\right) & \stackrel{\href{ch-40-vector-analysis.html#eq:diff_op_rule_9}{\text{Glg.
+\[ \begin{align} \nabla\cdot\frac{\partial\mathbf{v}}{\partial t} & \stackrel{\href{ch-40-vector-analysis.html#eq:diff_op_rule_4}{\text{Eq.
+(B.50)}}}{=} \frac{\partial D}{\partial t}\\ \nabla\cdot\left(-\frac{1}{\rho}\nabla p\right) & \stackrel{\href{ch-40-vector-analysis.html#eq:diff_op_rule_3}{\text{Eq.
+(B.49)}}}{=} \frac{1}{\rho^2}\nabla\rho\cdot\nabla p -\frac{1}{\rho}\Delta p\\ \nabla\cdot\left(\mathbf{v}\times\mathbf{f}\right) & \stackrel{\href{ch-40-vector-analysis.html#eq:diff_op_rule_9}{\text{Eq.
 (B.55)}}}{=} \mathbf{f}\cdot\zetabi \end{align} \]

 This is the divergence equation.
-Using the Lamb transformation one obtains
+Using the Lamb transformation, one obtains

-\[ \begin{align} \nabla\cdot\left[\left(\mathbf{v}\cdot\nabla\right)\mathbf{v}\right] &= \Delta k - \nabla\cdot\left[\mathbf{v}\times\left(\nabla\times\mathbf{v}\right)\right] \stackrel{\href{ch-40-vector-analysis.html#eq:diff_op_rule_9}{\text{Glg.
-(B.55)}}}{=} \Delta k - \zetabi^2 + \mathbf{v}\cdot\left(\nabla\times\zetabi\right)\nonumber\\ &\stackrel{\href{ch-40-vector-analysis.html#eq:diff_op_rule_8}{\text{Glg.
+\[ \begin{align} \nabla\cdot\left[\left(\mathbf{v}\cdot\nabla\right)\mathbf{v}\right] &= \Delta k - \nabla\cdot\left[\mathbf{v}\times\left(\nabla\times\mathbf{v}\right)\right] \stackrel{\href{ch-40-vector-analysis.html#eq:diff_op_rule_9}{\text{Eq.
+(B.55)}}}{=} \Delta k - \zetabi^2 + \mathbf{v}\cdot\left(\nabla\times\zetabi\right)\nonumber\\ &\stackrel{\href{ch-40-vector-analysis.html#eq:diff_op_rule_8}{\text{Eq.
 (B.54)}}}{=} \Delta k - \zetabi^2 - \mathbf{v}\cdot\left(\Delta\mathbf{v}\right) + \mathbf{v}\cdot\nabla D. \end{align} \]

 \[ \begin{align} \frac{\partial D}{\partial t} &= \frac{1}{\rho^2}\nabla\rho\cdot\nabla p -\frac{1}{\rho}\Delta p + \mathbf{f}\cdot\zetabi - \Delta k + \zetabi^2\nonumber\\ & +\mathbf{v}\cdot\left(\Delta\mathbf{v}\right) - \mathbf{v}\cdot\nabla D + \nabla\cdot\mathbf{f}_R\tag{15.131}\label{eq:divergence_equation_2} \end{align} \]

-The momentum equations (13.132) - (13.133) in the p-system are vectorial
+In vector form, the momentum equations (13.132) - (13.133) in the p-system are

 \[ \begin{align} \frac{\partial\mathbf{v}_h}{\partial t} &= -\nabla\Phi - f\mathbf{k}\times\mathbf{v}_h - \left(\mathbf{v}_h\cdot\nabla\right)\mathbf{v}_h - \omega\frac{\partial\mathbf{v}_h}{\partial p} + \nabla\cdot\mathbf{f}_R^{(H)}. \end{align} \]

-For the preparation, it makes sense to add a $\mathbf{g}$ here and interpret $-\nabla\Phi$ as a three-dimensional vector with $-g$ in the z-component.
-Thus, applying $\nabla\cdot $ to $-\nabla\Phi + \mathbf{g} = -\Delta_h\Phi$, for which we simply note $\Delta\Phi$ in the further derivation.
-By applying the operator $\nabla\cdot $ to the individual terms one obtains
+For the derivation, it is useful to add a $\mathbf{g}$ here and to interpret $-\nabla\Phi$ as a three-dimensional vector with $-g$ in the $z$-component.
+Thus, applying $\nabla\cdot $ to $-\nabla\Phi + \mathbf{g}$ yields $-\Delta_h\Phi$, for which, however, one simply writes $\Delta\Phi$ in the further derivation.
+Applying the operator $\nabla\cdot $ term by term gives

-\[ \begin{align} \nabla\cdot\frac{\partial\mathbf{v}_h}{\partial t}&\stackrel{\href{ch-40-vector-analysis.html#eq:diff_op_rule_4}{\text{Glg.
-(B.50)}}}{=} \frac{\partial\delta}{\partial t}, \nonumber\\ - \nabla\cdot\nabla\Phi &= -\Delta\Phi, \nonumber\\ - \nabla\cdot\left(f\mathbf{k}\times\mathbf{v}_h\right)&\stackrel{\href{ch-40-vector-analysis.html#eq:diff_op_rule_9}{\text{Glg.
-(B.55)}}}{=} -\mathbf{v}_h\cdot\left[\nabla\times\left(f\mathbf{k}\right)\right] + f\mathbf{k}\cdot\left(\nabla\times\mathbf{v}_h\right)\stackrel{\href{ch-40-vector-analysis.html#eq:diff_op_rule_5}{\text{Glg.
-(B.51)}}}{=} - \mathbf{v}_h\cdot\left[-\mathbf{k}\times\nabla f + f\nabla\times\mathbf{k}\right] + f\zeta\nonumber\\ &= \mathbf{v}_h\cdot\left(\mathbf{k}\times\beta\mathbf{j}\right) + f\zeta = -u\beta + f\zeta, \nonumber\\ \nabla\cdot\left(-\omega\frac{\partial\mathbf{v}_h}{\partial p}\right)&\stackrel{\href{ch-40-vector-analysis.html#eq:diff_op_rule_3}{\text{Glg.
+\[ \begin{align} \nabla\cdot\frac{\partial\mathbf{v}_h}{\partial t}&\stackrel{\href{ch-40-vector-analysis.html#eq:diff_op_rule_4}{\text{Eq.
+(B.50)}}}{=} \frac{\partial\delta}{\partial t}, \nonumber\\ - \nabla\cdot\nabla\Phi &= -\Delta\Phi, \nonumber\\ - \nabla\cdot\left(f\mathbf{k}\times\mathbf{v}_h\right)&\stackrel{\href{ch-40-vector-analysis.html#eq:diff_op_rule_9}{\text{Eq.
+(B.55)}}}{=} -\mathbf{v}_h\cdot\left[\nabla\times\left(f\mathbf{k}\right)\right] + f\mathbf{k}\cdot\left(\nabla\times\mathbf{v}_h\right)\stackrel{\href{ch-40-vector-analysis.html#eq:diff_op_rule_5}{\text{Eq.
+(B.51)}}}{=} - \mathbf{v}_h\cdot\left[-\mathbf{k}\times\nabla f + f\nabla\times\mathbf{k}\right] + f\zeta\nonumber\\ &= \mathbf{v}_h\cdot\left(\mathbf{k}\times\beta\mathbf{j}\right) + f\zeta = -u\beta + f\zeta, \nonumber\\ \nabla\cdot\left(-\omega\frac{\partial\mathbf{v}_h}{\partial p}\right)&\stackrel{\href{ch-40-vector-analysis.html#eq:diff_op_rule_3}{\text{Eq.
 (B.49)}}}{=} -\omega\frac{\partial\delta}{\partial p} - \frac{\partial\mathbf{v}_h}{\partial p}\cdot\nabla\omega. \end{align} \]

 \[ \begin{align} \frac{\partial\delta}{\partial t} &= -\Delta\Phi - u\beta + f\zeta - \nabla\cdot\left[\left(\mathbf{v}_h\cdot\nabla\right)\mathbf{v}_h\right] - \omega\frac{\partial\delta}{\partial p} - \frac{\partial\mathbf{v}_h}{\partial p}\cdot\nabla\omega + \nabla\cdot\mathbf{f}_R^{(H)}.\tag{15.134}\label{eq:divergence_equation_p_1} \end{align} \]

 This is the divergence equation in the p-system.
-Using the Lamb transformation one obtains
+Using the Lamb transformation, one obtains

-\[ \begin{align} \nabla\cdot\left[\left(\mathbf{v}_h\cdot\nabla\right)\mathbf{v}_h\right] &= \Delta k - \nabla\cdot\left[\mathbf{v}_h\times\left(\nabla\times\mathbf{v}_h\right)\right] \stackrel{\href{ch-40-vector-analysis.html#eq:diff_op_rule_9}{\text{Glg.
-(B.55)}}}{=} \Delta k - \left(\nabla\times\mathbf{v}_h\right)^2 + \mathbf{v}_h\cdot\left(\nabla\times\left(\nabla\times\mathbf{v}_h\right)\right)\nonumber\\ &\stackrel{\href{ch-40-vector-analysis.html#eq:diff_op_rule_8}{\text{Glg.
+\[ \begin{align} \nabla\cdot\left[\left(\mathbf{v}_h\cdot\nabla\right)\mathbf{v}_h\right] &= \Delta k - \nabla\cdot\left[\mathbf{v}_h\times\left(\nabla\times\mathbf{v}_h\right)\right] \stackrel{\href{ch-40-vector-analysis.html#eq:diff_op_rule_9}{\text{Eq.
+(B.55)}}}{=} \Delta k - \left(\nabla\times\mathbf{v}_h\right)^2 + \mathbf{v}_h\cdot\left(\nabla\times\left(\nabla\times\mathbf{v}_h\right)\right)\nonumber\\ &\stackrel{\href{ch-40-vector-analysis.html#eq:diff_op_rule_8}{\text{Eq.
 (B.54)}}}{=} \Delta k - \left(\nabla\times\mathbf{v}_h\right)^2 - \mathbf{v}_h\cdot\left(\Delta\mathbf{v}_h\right) + \mathbf{v}_h\cdot\nabla\delta. \end{align} \]

 \[ \begin{align} \frac{\partial\delta}{\partial t} &= -\Delta\Phi - u\beta + f\zeta - \Delta k + \left(\nabla\times\mathbf{v}_h\right)^2 + \mathbf{v}_h\cdot\left(\Delta\mathbf{v}_h\right) - \mathbf{v}_h\cdot\nabla\delta\nonumber\\ & - \omega\frac{\partial\delta}{\partial p} - \frac{\partial\mathbf{v}_h}{\partial p}\cdot\nabla\omega + \nabla\cdot\mathbf{f}_R^{(H)}\tag{15.136}\label{eq:divergence_equation_p_2} \end{align} \]